This is a critique, not a review; I assume you’ve either seen this movie, or don’t mind major spoilers.

 Maybe the problem was the terrible title – Players??
 Wasn’t that a recent tv show?
 It doesn’t exactly scream romance, now does it.

-But I was game (after reading some spoilers), so I watched.
+But I was ‘game’, so I watched.
 And, I liked it, actually.
 Though it did have some issues, which I will get to.

 The play’s the thing